 Freeman has been recognized by the Triangle Business Journal as a recipient of their 2007 40 Under 40 Leadership Awards.
 He was also recognized by WCHL with a Carolina Pride “Hometown Heroes Award.”

-In addition to running 4ourFans, Inc., Freeman is an assistant professor at the UNC Hussman School of Journalism and Media, where he has taught courses including "MEJO 531: Case Studies in Public Relations," "MEJO 441: Diversity and Communication," "MEJO 240: Current Issues in Mass Communication," "MEJO 634: Public Relations Campaigns," “MEJO 379: Advertising and Public Relations Research,” “MEJO 141: Media Ethics,” and “MEJO 544: Career Exploration and Preparation.”
-He created “MEJO 544” in the Fall of 2018, designed for seniors to help them navigate and minimize the stress from the job application process; create professional portfolios, resumes, cover letters and LinkedIn profiles; connect them with graduates for mentorship; become more effective networkers and better interviewees; and think more critically about the role that race, diversity, inclusion and racial equity have in the workplace.
+In addition to running 4ourFans, Inc., Freeman is an associate professor at the UNC Hussman School of Journalism and Media, where he has taught courses including "MEJO 531: Case Studies in Public Relations," "MEJO 441: Diversity and Communication," "MEJO 240: Current Issues in Mass Communication," "MEJO 634: Public Relations Campaigns," “MEJO 379: Advertising and Public Relations Research,” “MEJO 141: Media Ethics,” "MEJO 377: Sports Communication," "MEJO 137: Intro to AD/PR," and “MEJO 544: Career Exploration and Preparation.”
+He created “MEJO 544” in the fall of 2018, designed for seniors to help them navigate and minimize the stress from the job application process; create professional portfolios, resumes, cover letters and LinkedIn profiles; connect them with graduates for mentorship; become more effective networkers and better interviewees; and think more critically about the role that race, diversity, inclusion and racial equity have in the workplace.

 Freeman teaches two sections of “MEJO 634” each semester, which is a capstone and the most advanced course for the PR section of the school.
 It challenges students to produce usable and easy-to-implement campaigns for real-world clients.
 Class clients have included FOX SPORTS, Nike’s Jordan Brand, the Carolina Hurricanes, NASCAR, Chick-fil-A, GM (General Motors), the Nashville Predators, former Tar Heel and NBA player – Danny Green, Rameses - UNC’s Animal Mascot, UNC’s Kenan-Flagler Business School, UNC’s Eshelman School of Pharmacy, UNC’s School of Dentistry and more.